-Solids are present in some manholes and associated piping.
-These solids originated either as wash-in from unsealed connections to surface water (e.g., roof leader, downspouts, and other surface drains) or from fine-grained calcium and magnesium carbonate precipitate formed by mixing waters of elevated pH and high hardness.
-Except where present in such quantities and depths that they may interfere with the physical introduction of materials used to plug manholes and piping, such solids will generally not affect the ability to effectively close manholes and piping.
-These solids tend to be very fine-grained and would be expected to readily mix with the introduced materials used in plugging.
+Except where present in such quantities and depths that they may interfere with the physical introduction of materials used to plug manholes and piping, such solids will not affect the ability to effectively close manholes and piping.
+Because of their fine-grained texture and low specific gravity, these solids would be expected to readily mix with the introduced materials used in plugging.
 These solids are chemically compatible with the proposed plugging materials.
 While the strength of the plugging materials could be reduced somewhat by the presence of solids due to physical mixing and dilution, high strength is not needed to achieve the intended purpose of plugging the manholes and the potential reduction in strength is of no significant consequence to the effectiveness of the closure.